Measuring economic welfare

 One of the challenges with interpreting some of the headline indicators from the national accounts is the perceived distance between Gross Domestic Product or Gross National Income and the lived experience of households and businesses.
 This is the case in all countries, and is in some ways unavoidable.
 The very process of adding up the income accruing to all the types of economic actor, whether they be supplying labour or capital, adding in the role of government, cross-border trade and foreign investment, as well as myriad other factors, is complex.
 Measured growth in national account aggregates is associated with increased living standards across societies over time, which is why they are important to monitor and understand.
 However, there does not seem to be anything intrinsic in the process that leads to a narrower distribution of living standards within societies at a given point in time.
 So for the individual household or business, the reference points for their own comparison of how they are faring may be a bit blurred.

 In addition, there are peculiarities that can arise given the structure of individual economies, such as their exposure to trends in globalisation (or interconnectedness), which can further exacerbate the distance between headline national accounts data and the experience of most households and business, as well as making cross-country comparisons less straightforward.
-Ireland has been an example of these challenges for decades, and especially so since 2015.
+Ireland has been an example of these challenges for decades, and especially so since 2015 (PDF 476.56KB).

 Since then, a combination of changes in the business models of some MNEs based in Ireland along with changes in the way certain MNE activities are measured has led to measured economic activity growing substantially.
 From 2014 to 2022, the Irish economy as measured by real GDP more than doubled, having grown by 114 per cent, whereas euro area GDP grew by 13 per cent over the same period.
 As a result, Irish GDP now accounts for almost 4 per cent of total euro area GDP, having been just below 2 per cent in 2014.
 When you factor in population growth over the years since 2014, real GDP per capita has increased by almost 95 per cent in Ireland, bringing it to well over double the total euro area per capita GDP, and second only behind Luxembourg.
 The underlying reasons for this, mostly related to intellectual property investment by MNEs in Ireland, can have a material impact on overall euro area business investment in the periods that the investment takes place, as well as on the extent of export growth in subsequent periods.